Ask the Teachers

 What kind of encounter will you provide?

-Every encounter is different given the variety of different audiences we visit, a birthday party for a 7 year old is very different to an encounter at a nursing home for example.
-All our encounters are presented indoors.
+Every encounter is different given the variety of different audiences we visit, a birthday party for a 7 year old is very different to an encounter at a nursing home, for example.
+The majority of our encounters are presented indoors.
+In summer months we may consider an outdoor area for our Meet & Greet style encounters, but an indoor space must be an option too if the weather is not suitable.
 We will discuss the best encounter for you during the booking process.
+Our encounters promote a one on one approach, so each handler in the audience gets hands on with the animals present, we engage each person, individually, to make sure everyone gets the most out of being close to the creatures.

 Can I request a particular animal for my encounter?